|

 modern Druid Finn appears at a strange turning of the age — when the metaphysics

-physics itself begins to sound like poetry.
+begins to sound like poetry.
 “Nature is not what is; it

 is what happens.”
-This is Procedure
+This is (generative)

-like a Universal Turing Machine) — a quantised algorithm of contact —
+procedure (operating like a Universal Turing Machine) — a quantised

-that generates realness, identity, and meaning through discrete, rule-bound
+algorithm of contact — that generates realness, identity, and meaning through

-events.
+discrete, rule-bound events.
 Where

-into the idiom of procedure and computation.
+Finn translates it into the idiom of procedure and computation.
 II.
 The Fundamental Proposition: Discontinuity as the

 Fabric of Realness In Finn’s